FastTrackOrg/FastTrack/docs/user/installation.md

   The FastTrack AppImage does not currently support the automatic update.
 Replace the current AppImage with the latest AppImage released.

 3. For Mac:
-  The FastTrack App does not currently support the automatic update.
+    * The FastTrack App does not currently support the automatic update.
 Replace the current App with the latest App released.
+    * The brew package support upgrade using `brew upgrade`.